Shrugsy/use-cleanup-callback/README.md

 In the example above, clicking the button will start a timeout to log `'Hello world!'` after 1000ms.
 If the button is clicked again before then, the timeout will be cleared, and a new timeout will be started.
 On unmount, the latest timeout will also be cleared.

 _Note_: This is a custom hook that makes use of a `dependencies` array.
-It is recommended that if you add this hook to your eslint config for the `react-hooks/exhaustive-deps` rule to warn about incorrect dependencies.
+It is recommended that you add this hook to your eslint config for the `react-hooks/exhaustive-deps` rule to warn about incorrect dependencies.

 https://www.npmjs.com/package/eslint-plugin-react-hooks#advanced-configuration